Frank-Xin/USACO-Python-Solutions/README.md

 # USA Computing Olympiad Python Solutions

-**All solutions pass every test case**
+**Solutions pass all test cases**

-It is difficult to find Python solutions for competitive programming contests like USACO, so I hope this can help.
+It is difficult to find Python solutions for USACO, so I hope this can help.
 Feel free to give feedback on my solutions!